vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic1](images/drag-bname.png)

-   Search for the `TIME_SAILED` column and drag it to the canvas as well.
+   Find the `TIME_SAILED` column and drag it to the canvas as well.

    ![pic1](images/drag-time-sailed.png)

    The result should look like this.
 You have a simple table with the time that each team took to complete the race.

-   Let's make this a bit easier to interpret: Change the representation to horizontal bar chart.
+   Let's make this a bit easier to interpret: Change the representation to Horizontal Stacked bar chart.

    ![pic1](images/change-to-horbar.png)